splunk/public-o11y-docs/incident-intelligence/create-manage-on-call-schedules/create-manage-on-call-schedules.rst

 .. toctree::
    :hidden:

-   example-schedule-scenarios
+   Use cases: Schedules in Incident Intelligence TOGGLE <use-cases-schedules/use-cases-schedules>
    sync-on-call-schedule
    whos-on-call
    reassign-shift
-   Use cases: Schedules in Incident Intelligence TOGGLE <use-cases-schedules/use-cases-schedules>

 When an incident occurs, it is important to contact a responder who understands that part of the system architecture to fix the problem.
 You can accomplish this through scheduling.
 An on-call schedule consists of a rotating group of responders that are assigned shifts for incident response.
 Use an on-call schedule as a step in your incident workflows.